We're here to help!

 Here’s how it works in practice:

 Instead of emailing you an intake questionnaire, having you come to our offices, then walking through your answers, we turned our intake questionnaire into a responsive online interview.
-We use your answers to create a custom Will, just like a traditional law firm, and one of our lawyers reviews that Will to make sure it’s shipshape and ready for your signature.
+We use your answers to create your custom estate-planning documents, just like a traditional law firm, and one of our lawyers reviews those documents to make sure it’s shipshape and ready for your signature.

 Two other differences: